-(a) Except for emergency procurements, before entering into any contract in excess of $ 100,000, the District shall issue an environmental certification to demonstrate, to the maximum extent practicable, the purchase of an EPPS.
+(a) Except for emergency procurements, before entering into any contract in excess of $ 100,000, the District shall perform an analysis to determine the availability and competitiveness of EPPS, and shall issue an environmental certification to demonstrate, to the maximum extent practicable, the purchase of an EPPS.

 (d) Within one year after December 24, 2013, and annually thereafter, OCP shall prepare and submit to the Council a report detailing the progress of this policy, including the following elements: